Priority Rules in Bankruptcy

 Consumer layaway deposits of up to $3,025* each.

-Prepetition taxes.
+Prepetition taxes and taxes due within 3 years of the bankruptcy filing.
 Outside of bankruptcy, taxes usually have a higher priority, which is why many times creditors file an involuntary bankruptcy petition against the debtor, so that they have a higher priority in bankruptcy than they would outside it.
+Note, however, that tax penalties do not have priority, and, therefore, are dischargeable.
+For instance, the Fifth Circuit, in U.S. v.
+Chesteen, No. 19-30195 (5th Cir.
+Feb.
+20, 2020), ruled that the ACA shared responsibility payment is a tax penalty rather than a tax and is therefore dischargeable under bankruptcy.

 Commitments by the debtor to a Federal depository institution to maintain the institution's capital.